 - Ties and coats (not required, but always appropriate)

 Shirts should be buttoned to the collar.
-(Note: you can leave the collar button itself undone, but generally, leaving two or three buttons undone is inappropriate.)
+(You can leave the collar button itself undone, but generally, leaving two or three buttons undone is inappropriate.)
 Jeans do not qualify as “dress pants,” as they are too casual, especially when they have patches or holes.
 Men should never wear shorts, even in the summer months.

 - Modest dresses and blouses (no low-cut necklines or open backs)